 It's easy to fall into detrimental financial habits, especially when you're still learning money management.
 Be aware of these common mistakes recent grads make.

 Get input from certified financial experts, not just what sounds good.
-Always verify the information.
+Always

 Set up automatic savings when you get paid before you can spend it elsewhere.